-Spruce oil is a relaxing essential oil that can help you with your hangover by allowing you to be calmed and soothed.
+Spruce oil is a relaxing essential oil that can help you with your hangover by making you feel calm and grounded.

 The natural scent will provide a calming environment and help you get back on your feet and 100% in no time.

 This type of oil can be used in an aromatherapy burner or diffuser.
-Just a few drops is all it takes to get you well on your way to feeling better soon.
+Just add a few drops to get you well on your way to feeling better soon.

 Frankincense oil is another essential oil to keep on your nightstand for those times you need some hangover help.